litmuschaos/litmus/monitoring/platforms/kublr/grafana-dashboards/sock-shop/README.md

 - Sock shop microservices application deployments.

-- Configure Kublr's prometheus for litmus and sock shop application metrics.
+- Kublr's central monitoring with Prometheus enabled for litmus and sock-shop application metrics.

 - Chaos engine name must match the labels used in PromQL for the grafana dashboard.